app-affairs-GmbH/me.apla.cordova.app-preferences/README.md

-Application preferences plugin for Cordova 3+
+Application preferences plugin for Cordova 3+ (With support for Cordova 9)
 -----------------------

 Why you should use this plugin?